j0lama/DS4Lib/README.md

 Introduction
 -------------

-This is a simple C library to control the Dualshock 4 through USB.
+This is a simple Linux library writted to control the Dualshock 4 through USB.

 This library read the data from a temporal file created in /dev/input/ when you plug the DS4.